andrewnyu/analytics-projects/README.md

 <br><br>
 Initial Findings:
 <br> 1.
+Largest connected group (8 people) is a.) loosely connected and b.) spread across multiple hospitals in NCR and 10 days
-11% of cases come from "connected components" of two or more people.
+<br> 2.
+10.75% of cases come from "connected components" of two or more people.

 References:
 <br> 1.
 Article on how to source DOH Data: https://www.facebook.com/notes/wilson-chua/working-with-doh-covid-data/2868993263159446/